 Ataxic cerebral palsy impairs balance and coordination; however, it can manifest itself differently in each individual depending on the severity of damage to the brain.

 Generally, ataxic CP affects the entire body, including the muscles around the mouth and eyes.
-As a result, individuals may find it challenging to chew, swallow, or control their eye movements.
+As a result, individuals may find it challenging to speak, chew, swallow, or control their eye movements.

 Other common symptoms of ataxic cerebral palsy include: